 calcareous beach sand in the Turks and Caicos is usually quite soft, and can bog down even capable four wheel drive vehicles.
 Please don't drive on the beach.

 The high salinity mud flats and wetlands found throughout the Turks and Caicos are another terrain to avoid.
 These flats typically have a surface layer that appears hard, yet has a mixture of soft mud and brine below.
 Cars and jeeps will simply break through the upper layer and become mired in a foot or two of corrosive slime.
+In the past, rental jeeps have been written off and renters have been held liable due to damage caused by driving in saline wetlands.

 Cars are occasionally broken into on Providenciales.
 It’s advisable to not leave any valuables or anything that appear valuable in a vehicle unattended, especially at remote locations or events such as the Thursday Fish Fry.